Public Inquiries: 615-313-3759 or 615-313-3755

 Meriwether Lewis Electric Cooperative

 This voluntary program allows members to contribute each month to help those in temporary financial difficulty pay their winter energy bills.
 Money is distributed each year through community action agencies in each county.
+Contact your local community action agency for assistance.

 Middle Tennessee Electric Membership Corporation